Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

 4.The connector should be up and running in few mins and you will be able to see in ur MongoDB collection.
 5.This event collection can be sent to game server or power BI for visualization and real time insights.

-## CONGRATULATIONS
+## congratulations

-With the Help of Few SQL like commands we have created a real time stream processing system which is calcuate the kill ratio in real time which enriches user experience
+With the Help of Few SQL like commands we have created a real time telemetry event processing  system which is calcuate the kill ratio in real time.This data can be send back directly to Game server better use experience or it can send to Power BI for visualization as well.

 ## Confluent Cloud Stream Governance